Liam-Malone/ZigPong/README.md

 $ zig build run
 ```

-> I've only tested this on linux, though I do intend to add cross-compile support for Mac and Windows soon
+> I've only tested this on linux, feel free to try compiling for yourself on other platforms